BitLox/TheOcean-Smartcontract/README.md

 🌊

-# Marine Financial
+# TidePool Financial

 Smartcontract for DeFi

-Be a mariner with Marine Financial!
-It's deep and mysterious and all sorts of wonderful creatures are growing here.

-Come, cast your nets with us and together we will reap the bounty of the Marine Financial Environment.
+Lots of fun critters growing and flourishing in the TidePool.